s4izh/car-tracking-fullstack/backend/test/README.md

 # Endpoint Documentation and Testing

-Use the scripts on this directory to fill the database with some data for testing.
+Use the scripts in this directory to fill the database with some data for testing.

 ```sh